imranashraf/mcprof/README.md

 * [Intel Pin DBI framework](www.pintool.org) Revision 62732 or higher
 * g++ compiler
+* libelf library to read static symbols from the binary
 * graphviz Dot utility for converting the generated communication graphs from dot to pdf, png etc

 ## Setup